Deltares-research/stac-dms/deltares-storage-finder/src/content/info.md

-**Draft version: This is a beta version of the Storage Finder, answers may still contain inaccuracies and currently only a selection of data solutions is included, more to come.
-For improvement suggestions, please contact the Data Platform Team.**
+**Stable version: This is a stable version of the Storage Finder.
+However, answers may contain inaccuracies.
+For improvement suggestions, please contact the [Data Platform Team](mailto:fa4cf932.deltares.onmicrosoft.com@emea.teams.ms).**

 &nbsp;